-N/N No evidence of the altered sequence detected.
+N/N No evidence of the Champagne dilution detected.

-N/Ch One copy of the altered sequence detected.
+N/Ch One copy of the Champagne dilution detected.
 Chestnut color (red) is diluted to gold, bay to tan with brown points and black to darker tan with brown points.

-Ch/Ch Two copies of the altered sequence detected.
+Ch/Ch Two copies of the Champagne dilution detected.
 All offspring are expected to be Champagne dilute.